-Answering these questions requires that we have a general theory of the location of economic activity, but this is an area that is not served well by mainstream economic theory.
+Answering these questions requires that we have a general theory of the location of economic activity.
+This is an area that is not well served by mainstream economic theory.
 This theory is generally aspatial; the core theory of international trade treats countries as points with no spatial structure either between or within them.
 Growth theory is founded in closed economy models, and its application in the growth and trade literature has the same aspatial structure as trade theory.
 Yet it is clear that spatial relationships remain important.
 There is a spatial clustering of rich countries and of poor countries.
-Trade costs remain high-looking at bilateral trade flows between countries, the median value of the CIF/FOB (cost, insurance, freight/free on board) ratio is 1.28; that is to say, trade costs nearly 30 percent of the value of goods shipped.
-Gravity models of trade tell us that the elasticity of trade with respect to distance is in the range -0.9 to -1.5; this means that an 8,000-kilometer distance chokes off more than 90 percent of the trade that would be observed over a 1,000-kilometer distance.
-Similar distance elasticities hold for other economic interactions, such as equity holdings, FDI, and technology transfer.
+Trade costs remain high - looking at bilateral trade flows between countries, the median value of the cif/ fob ratio is 1.28, ie trade costs nearly 30% of the value of goods shipped.
+Gravity models of trade tell us that the elasticity of trade with respect to distance is in the range -0.9 - 1.5; this means that an 8000km distance chokes off over 90% of the trade that would be observed over a 1000km distance.
+Similar distance elasticities hold for other economic interactions such as equity holdings, foreign direct investment and technology transfer.

-In addition to being aspatial, mainstream economic theory generally predicts convergence of performance.
+In addition to being aspatial, mainstream theory generally predicts convergence of economic performance.
 Differences between regions arise because of exogenous factors, and economic forces generally erode them, or at least do not amplify them.
-In trade theory, differences between countries-differences in endowments, institutions, or technology-are assumed, and analysis draws out implications for trade, the structure of production, and factor prices.
-In growth theory, technological leadership or institutional differences may create disparities between countries, but economic forces erode these disparities through a more-or-less steady process of convergence.
-Paul Krugman (1995) gave a powerful analogy with geology prior to the discovery of ocean spread and plate tectonics: The subject had a lot to say about the erosion of mountains, but nothing to say about the reason why they existed in the first place.
+In trade theory differences between countries - differences in endowments, institutions, or technology - are assumed, and analysis draws out implications for trade, for the structure of production, and for factor prices.
+In growth theory, technological leadership or institutional differences may create disparites between countries, but economic forces erode these disparities through a more or less steady process of convergence.
+Paul Krugman made the powerful analogy with geology prior to the discovery of ocean spread and plate tectonics; the subject had a lot to say about the erosion of mountains, but nothing to say about the reason why they existed in the first place.

-"New economic geography" (perhaps better called "geographical economics") has worked toward addressing these deficiencies.1 The objective is to offer an integrated theory of location, capable of explaining divergence as well as convergence in economic performance.
-The key building block is the recognition that proximity is good for productivity; dense configurations of economic activity work better than sparse or fragmented ones.
-Mobile factors-firms and possibly workers-will locate in order to take advantage of higher productivity, and this creates a positive feedback.
-Firms and workers go where productivity is high and, by so doing, tend to further raise productivity, creating an uneven distribution of activity and spatial income disparities.
+'New economic geography' (perhaps better called geographical economics), has worked towards addressing these deficiencies.1 The objective is to offer an integrated theory of location, capable of explaining divergence as well as convergence in economic performance.
+The key building block is the recognition that proximity is good for productivity; dense configurations of economic activity work better than sparse or fragemented ones.
+Mobile factors - firms and possibly workers - will locate in order to take advantage of higher productivity, and this creates a positive feedback.
+Firms and workers go where productivity is high, and by so doing tend to further raise productivity, creating an uneven distribution of activity and spatial income disparities.

 There are several analytical challenges here.
 One is to have sound micro-based theories and evidence as to why proximity is good for productivity.
-Merely positing some form of spatial increasing returns to scale through some "black-box spillovers" is deeply unsatisfactory and essentially useless for policy.
-In this paper, we will devote some time to outlining what these microeconomic mechanisms are.
-The second challenge is to place the proximity-productivity relationship in a wider economic model and thereby identify the tradeoffs between forces for concentration or dispersion of economic activity.
+Merely positing some form of spatial increasing returns to scale through some 'black-box spillovers' is deeply unsatisfactory and essentially useless for policy.
+In this paper we will devote some time to outlining what these micro-economic mechanisms are.
+The second challenge is to place the proximity-productivity relationship in a wider economic model and thereby identify the trade-offs between forces for concentration or dispersion of economic activity.
 This will give a full theory of the location of activity.
-Once this is done, hypotheses can be formed about circumstances in which activities may concentrate or disperse and the associated shifts in economic geography.
+Once this is done hypotheses can be formed about circumstances in which activities may concentrate or disperse, and about the associated shifts in economic geography.